TheBakari/Portfolio/README.md

 # Portfolio
-Online cv for my work and projects
+Web site where you can see my projects